erangell/azurewordpress/readme.md

 ## Building a custom container
 The Docker directory contains everything necessary to customize the container
+Most customizations can be accomplished by using environment variables, but just in case

 * Update the files in docker/apache2/ssl with your certificate files
+    Note: This is not necessary if deploying in App Services for Linux as ASL provides SSL termination
-* Update the git clone in Dockerfile to pull from your repository
+* Update the GIT_REPO environment variable to pull from your repository
      Note that the repo assumes an html directory and pulls to /var/www
 * Some of the installed packages are for convenience and can be removed
 * The Dockerfile is not optimized for size